juljankrause/juljankrause.github.io/_pages/about.md

 title: About
 permalink: /
 subtitle: |
-Assistant Professor of Digital Systems and International Affairs Sam Nunn School of International Affairs
+  <a href="https://inta.gatech.edu/people/faculty">Assistant Professor of Digital Systems and International Affairs
+  Sam Nunn School of International Affairs
-Georgia Institute of Technology.
+  Georgia Institute of Technology.</a>

 profile:
   align: right